 - Regular checks of your Vendor Item -> Product relationships.

-This can look like a weekly peek at your Setup Verification Report or at least bi-weekly check for any invoices that need approval.
+This can look like a weekly peek at your New Vendor Item Review or at least bi-weekly check for any invoices that need approval.

 - Open (and at least skim) your Weekly Snapshot Accounting Email.